 Harris Theatre does not offer coat-check facilities.
 [Back to top]

 A: No food or drink is allowed in the theatre.
 Please finish any items before going to your seat and dispose of any wrappers, cups or containers in the provided trash receptacles.
 [Back to top]

 A: Your desire to “capture the magic” is understandable, but not allowed.
 Please do not bring recording devices to the theater.
 Video cameras, cameras (flash, no flash or cell phone) are prohibited, as are audio recorders of all kinds.
 Any and all recording of the production violates copyright agreements.
 Flash cameras can endanger performers or distract an actor, whose work requires extreme mental focus and emotional concentration.

 If you must bring a cell phone or other device, make sure that it is turned off in order not to disturb other patrons and the performers during the performance.
 [Back to top]

 A: Men are encouraged to attend the show.
 Men are also invited to participate in College Campaign productions but not as actors.
 Male actors are not used, because the show is about women representing women’s voices.
 Men are invited to get involved behind the scenes as well as to facilitate men’s discussion groups and other activities.
 [Back to top]

 A: We are always looking for volunteers to help us prepare for the show – in advance and the days of our performances.
-If you would like to be involved, please contact Wellness, Alcohol and Violence Education and Services.
+If you would like to be involved, please contact Student Support and Advocacy Center.
 [Back to top]

-If you have any additional questions, please call Wellness, Alcohol and Violence Education and Services at 703-993-2837.
+If you have any additional questions, please call Student Support and Advocacy Centers at 703-993-2837.